Find executions

 , to sort ascending or descending.

 on a specific column to filter it.
-You can filter the Type, Status, and Project
+You can filter the Type, Status, and Project.

 Filters apply to searches and the execution list for the current session.
-To remind you that filters
+To remind you

 .

-The following sections describe how to:
+The following sections describe how to find and filter the required pipelines:

 Clear filters